Frequently Asked Questions About UW Health Sports Performance

 The sports performance program at UW Health Sports Medicine is part of a comprehensive sports medicine team.
 This team includes sport nutritionists, sport psychologists, athletic trainers, physical therapists, sports medicine physicians and performance training specialists.
 This team of professionals have helped mold the Sports Performance program philosophy.
 Programs are all designed and run by leaders in their respective professions.

-The Sports Performance Training Center at The American Center is a 22,000 ft2 facility that houses open movement space and highly technical equipment all for the purpose of training athletes.
-The indoor space includes a full basketball and volleyball court, 6,000 ft2 of turf, strength area outfitted with Keiser Power equipment, elevated sprint track and sports movement room with AMTI force plates and 3D cameras.
+The Sports Performance Training Center at The American Center is a 22,000-square-foot facility that houses open movement space and highly technical equipment all for the purpose of training athletes.
+The indoor space includes a full basketball and volleyball court, 6,000 square feet of turf, strength area outfitted with Keiser Power equipment, elevated sprint track and sports movement room with AMTI force plates and 3D cameras.
 We also have a 4 lane, 25-yard performance lap pool with reaction time starting blocks and Colorado timing system.
-The outdoor training space includes another 8,000 ft2 of turf, medicine ball training wall, agility pit and sprint training hill.
-In the winter the outdoor turf is home for our 100’ x 70’ outdoor hockey rink.
+The outdoor training space includes another 8,000 square feet of turf, medicine ball training wall, agility pit and sprint training hill.
+In the winter the outdoor turf is home for our 100-foot x 70-foot outdoor hockey rink.

 In all, the UW Health Sports Medicine Sports Performance program has been created as an Olympic training center-style resource for youth, junior, prep, adult and elite athletes in greater Madison area and beyond.